Meet Sarah Stephens

 - Be willing to expand your comfort zone and take healthy risks.

-- Challenge yourself to do a new activity, hangout with someone entirely different than you, or rediscover an old hobby regularly, to keep life fresh and inspiring.
+- Challenge yourself to do something new, hangout with someone entirely different than you, and/or rediscover an old hobby, to keep life fresh and inspiring.

 - “Keep your head up, and your heart strong.” – Ben Howard